The Tokyo Skytree - a white towering structure infront of a blue sky

 This floor was a little quieter, both in terms of number of visitors, and tourist add-ons.
 This floor was all about the view.
 So whilst the view wasn’t too different from the Tembo deck, it was perhaps a better view as there was less paraphernalia getting in the way of the windows.
 It wasn’t such a tall floor as the Tembo Deck, but in parts the windows were once again floor to ceiling.

 Looking down and across Tokyo city in the daytime.
-It looks a little hazy from the view point of the tallest tower in the world
+It looks a little hazy from the view point when Visiting The Tallest Tower In The World

 What a viewpoint to see the city!